Vannier19/Project-UTS-PAWM/README.md

 - Login again

 **"Firebase Error" or "Cannot connect to Firebase"**
-- Make sure `.env` and `serviceAccountKey.json.json` files exist in `Back_End/` folder
-- Check file contents are correct (copy from setup instructions)
-- Verify Firebase project is active
+- Verify Firebase project is active and environment variables are set correctly
+- Check authorized domains in Firebase Console (Authentication → Settings → Authorized domains)

+**"auth/unauthorized-domain" when using Google login**
+- Add your domain to Firebase Console → Authentication → Settings → Authorized domains
+- For production: Add your Vercel/Railway domain

 **"Lab images have white background"**
 - Make sure PNG files are actually transparent